Ana Sasso: Overview

 In 1982 she won a Yugoslav national beauty pageant and she was crowned Miss Yugoslavia to represent the country for the Miss World 1982, where she placed among the top 15 semi-finalists.
-Soon after, Sasso become a symbol of a woman's beauty in her native land and until today she remains one of the most recognizable names among persons from the former Yugoslavia.
+Soon after, Sasso became a symbol of a woman's beauty in her native land and until today she remains one of the most recognizable names among persons from the former Yugoslavia.
 She was also famous for her 1983 Pipi soda drink commercial which was made in the pinnacle of Sasso's popularity.

 Early years

-Ana Sasso was born in Split.
-Croatia, SFR Yugoslavia in 1963.
+Ana Sasso was born in Split, Croatia, SFR Yugoslavia in 1963.
 After finishing high school she started pursuing a career as a model.
 Soon after, in the fall of 1982 she received an offer from then head of the board for the Miss Yugoslavia pageant, Sasa Zalepugin to get enrolled into this beauty contest.
 Two months later she was crowned Miss Yugoslavia for 1982.